-For women who haven't had their uterus removed, estrogen is typically prescribed along with progesterone or progestin (progesterone-like medication).
+If you haven't had your uterus removed, your doctor will typically prescribe estrogen along with progesterone or progestin (progesterone-like medication).
 This is because estrogen alone, when not balanced by progesterone, can stimulate growth of the lining of the uterus, increasing the risk of uterine cancer.
-Women who have had their uterus removed (hysterectomy) don't need to take progestin.
+If you have had your uterus removed (hysterectomy), you don't need to take progestin.

 What are the risks of hormone therapy?

 In the largest clinical trial to date, a combination estrogen-progestin pill (Prempro) increased the risk of certain serious conditions, including: